-As we said before, 1 token equals 1 vote.
-In other words, the more you contribute to the funding of the DAO, the more you will have your "place" in the project.
-Is this an advantage?
-Yes, as long as you are the holder.
+- The right to vote is equal (1 vote for 1 token).
+The more you contribute to the funding of the DAO, the more you will have your "place" in the project.

-- Anyone can participate and help improve, because DAOs are open-source projects.
-In other words, experienced contributors can invest in the name of progress.
+- Everyone can participate and help improve the project, as DAOs are open-source projects.
+This means that experienced contributors can contribute in the name of progress.

 - The profit made is redistributed fairly to investors, also increasing the value of the token.
 The rewards are proportional to the investments.

-- Apart from decision making, the protocol is configured to run continuously and independently.
+- Apart from decision-making, the protocol is configured to operate continuously and independently.
 A plus in terms of reliability and sustainability.
-External intervention is not necessary (unless improved).
+There is no need for external intervention (unless it is improved).

-- Likewise, governments and institutions cannot interfere in the project as in a traditional company.`
+- Similarly, governments and institutions cannot interfere in the project as in a traditional business.

-In terms of security now, we're reporting some flaws.
+- In terms of security, there are now reports of certain flaws.
 We were talking about TheDAO, but there are others: Maker DAO, Aragon, Dash or GitCoin.
 This is one of the effects of open-source projects, the code being accessible to all, some hackers do not hesitate to try to interfere.